lukejacksonn/hyperapp-wiki/API.md

 ### hooks

-Hooks are function handlers used to inspect an application, implement middleware, loggers, etc. There are four:
+Functions used to inspect an application, implement middleware, loggers, etc. There are four:

 * _onUpdate_: Called before the model is updated.
 Signature: (oldModel, newModel, data).